Do you find yourself in a toxic relationship and think that you might be the cause?

 18) You’re addicted to social media

-Ah yes, the problem of the modern-day (wo)man – social media!
+Ah yes, the problem of the modern-day (wo)man—social media!

-This is not good, especially in long-term relationships.
+This is especially harmful in long-term relationships.

-20) You only think about yourself
+19) You only think about yourself

 Do you often put yourself first?
 Are you always thinking about yourself?